robin-raymond/zax.io/pointers.md

 // (even though captured values were not copied into the Unknown * the
 // `Unknown *` is treated as the original function type so a copy of captured
 // values is created)
-func3 := pointer1 unsafe copyas :simpleFunc
+func3 := pointer1 unsafe copy as :simpleFunc
-func4 := pointer2 unsafe copyas :func2
+func4 := pointer2 unsafe copy as :func2

 // reset the original `func1` and `func2`
 func1 = #